Requirements Effective for all Coterms Matriculating in Autumn 2015-16 and thereafter.

 - Preliminary Program Proposal.
 Print, complete with the assistance of the Student Services Manager, upload file.

 - Coterminal Course Transfer form.
-Print, follow instructions below for completion, and upload.
+(OPTIONAL) Print, follow instructions below for completion, and upload.

 - Two letters of recommendation from Stanford Professors